MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AdStrength.md

 - **Improve image assets**

-  - Use high—resolution image assets, and replace any that aren't to ensure clarity for your audience.
+  - Use highâ€”resolution image assets, and replace any that aren't to ensure clarity for your audience.
   - Add more images
   - Update or remove images that are inconsistent with the landing page, such as those showing the wrong product or making conflicting claims.
   - Replace images with simple backgrounds using suggested alternatives

-## Real—time updates
+## Realâ€”time updates

 ### Your Ad strength updates as soon as you: